docker/docs/datacenter/ucp/2.2/guides/admin/configure/scale-your-cluster.md

    * From the CLI, perform `docker node ls` and identify the nodeID or hostname of the target node.
 Then, run `docker node demote <nodeID or hostname>`.

-2. If the status of the worker node is `Ready`, you'll need to manually force the node to leave the swarm.
+2. If the status of the worker node is `Ready`, you need to manually force the node to leave the swarm.
 To do this, connect to the target node through SSH and run `docker swarm leave --force` directly against the local docker engine.